theharvardcrimson/comp-materials/assignment3/assignment3.md

     - After doing this, exit the shell, reenter the shell, then run `Contributor.objects.all()`.
 Is your contributor in that list?

 ## Feedback
 You're done!
 Congrats!
-Just email us the zipped folder, and you can wipe your hands of the whole thing (until next week!).
+Just push your code to your Github, and you can wipe your hands of the whole thing (until next week!).

-Also please fill out [this Google Form](https://docs.google.com/forms/d/1t2mpjKZ5GiS_21527SdFzqmS3O7YEDeKkay9_i43Evw/viewform)!
-We'll be using these responses to improve the comp in the future, yadda yadda yadda, you know the drill.
-Thanks!